jantimon/next-yak/packages/docs/docs/pages/why-next-yak.md

 ```
 :::

-And if you use TypeScript next-yak is fully typed to help you
+And if you use TypeScript, next-yak is fully typed to help you

 ```tsx twoslash
 // @noErrors